How to embed subtitles in videos on Windows 11: Complete and up-to-date guide

 • Set the output format and click “Convert”.

 Important: The ability to embed subtitles in VLC depends on the version and may require enabling certain advanced options.
-It doesn't offer much customization, but it's enough for quick and hassle-free use.
+It doesn't offer much customization, but it's sufficient for quick and easy use.

 3.HandBrake